Our Flowchart for Baby Animals

 Important note on this free service: BWRC will do what’s possible to assist over the phone first, and provide a rescue if necessary.
 We will always do the best we can and thanks to our many years of experience in wildlife rescue, we are confident that will be able to assist for some emergencies via the phone.

-Life threatening wildlife emergencies: Human safety Always comes first!
-If you have a “problem animal” that is potentially life threatening, for example a jaguar or crocodile, please call BWRC at 615-5159 immediately.
+Human safety always comes first!
+If you have a “problem animal” that is potentially life threatening, for example a jaguar or crocodile, please call BWRC at immediately.

 If you find an injured animal, keep a distance.
 Know that the animal will likely be very afraid and may try to defend itself.
 Injured animals could potentially hurt you.
 Please do not approach unless the animal unless you have training in capture and restraint of that particular species.
 Most wildlife species are potential disease transmitters, some of which could be transmissible to us.
-So unless you are trained and experienced in capturing and handling a particular animal species, please CALL BWRC First (501) 615-5159.
+So unless you are trained and experienced in capturing and handling a particular animal species, please call BWRC first.

 We will continue to add relevant information on Wildlife Emergencies as we continue to develop the response team in cooperation with our registered partners and the Belize Forest Department.